 - Toiletries; Toothbrush, toothpaste, soap etc.

-- Protection against flies (mosquitos); such at nets, repellents, etc.
+- Protection against flies and mosquitos (nets, repellents, etc.)

 - Walking pole(s).

 - Pen knife.